1958 - 1964 DX Radio

 watt daytimer on for a test.
 Click on that letter (allow pop-ups,

-please) and see the other California verifications of my reception
+please) and see the many other California verifications of my reception

 in Ohio. |